Russian Stunner Irina Dreyt Shows Off Peachy Posterior In A Red Swimsuit On Instagram

-Russian model Irina Dreyt, who is also the co-owner of Mavrin Studios, is known to her Instagram fans for posting her skin-baring pictures every week.
+Russian model Irina Dreyt, who is also the co-owner of Mavrin Studios, is known to her Instagram fans for posting skin-baring pictures every week.

-Following her picture-sharing routine, the 27-year-old model took to her page and shared a new snap which sent temperatures through the roof because of the sheer display of skin.
+Following her picture-sharing routine, the 27-year-old model took to her page and shared a new snap that sent temperatures through the roof because of the sheer display of skin.

 In the snap, the model could be seen rocking a skimpy red swimsuit.
 As she struck a side pose, she put her pert derriere and well-toned legs on full display.
-The model wore her brunette hair down, left her lips slightly parted and looked straight into the camera to strike a pose.
+The model wore her brunette hair down, left her lips slightly parted and looked straight into the camera.

 The picture was captured against the beautiful backdrop of the sea.
-According to the geotag, the location of the photo shoot was Saint Tropez — a town on the French Riviera famous for its beaches.
+According to the geotag, the location of the photoshoot was Saint Tropez — a town on the French Riviera famous for its beaches.
 In the caption, the model revealed that her skimpy swimsuit was from Guess, while the picture was captured by Mavrin — the owner of Mavrin Studios and modeling agency.

 As of this writing, the picture has garnered more than 40,000 likes and over 460 comments where fans praised the model for her hotness.
 The comments were posted in different languages, including English, Russian, French, German and Spanish.
 This shows that Irina has fans from all over the world.